-This constitution was adopted at the NCAFC’s conference on December 8th and 9th 2012.
-We are also in the process of setting up a Federation of students or student unions.
+This constitution was adopted at the NCAFC’s conference on December 8th and 9th 2012 and amended on December 14th 2014.

 National Campaign against Fees and Cuts Constitution